10 steps to quit smoking

 Are there long-term effects associated with bad air quality?

-How is the medical community addressing the growing frequency of wildfire-related health issues?
+How is the medical community addressing the increase in wildfire-related health issues?

 Our weekly email brings you the latest health tips, recipes and stories.